sftpgo/docs/docs/defender.md

+---
+description: "Protect SFTPGo against brute-force and denial-of-service attacks with the built-in defender.
+Configurable scoring, banning, and IP allow/deny lists."
+---

 # Defender

 The built-in `defender` allows you to configure an auto-blocking policy for SFTPGo and thus helps to prevent DoS (Denial of Service) and brute force password guessing.